 - Don’t overcook the salmon as this will make it dry, but at the same time make sure that it is actually cooked.
 The FDA recommends an internal temperature of 145 degrees Fahrenheit.
-Some people find that this temperature is too high and use 125 degrees Fahrenheit as a guideline – but better save than sorry.
+Some people find that this temperature is too high and use 125 degrees Fahrenheit as a guideline – but better safe than sorry.
 If you have any questions, you can refer to the official guidelines by the FDA.

-- You can also make this recipe with frozen salmon in the air fryer – but in this case the cooking time is slightly longer.
+- You can also make this recipe with frozen salmon in the air fryer – but in this case, the cooking time is slightly longer.

 We use this air fryer for our recipes and it has been great.